azuregomez/appservice/VNetIntegration/README.md

 <li>Clone this repo
 <li>Update the parameter file with your Resource Prefix and your AAD Object ID.
 This is required so the template can add you as a Key Vault authorized principal.
 You can get your AAD Object id with the Powershell cmdlet Get-AzureRmADUser
 <li>Run azuredeploy.ps1
-<li>Copy the Key Vault dbcnstr secret version from the portal.
-<li>Paste the secret version to the Web App ConnectionStrings section in the portal replacing just the <i>versiontobereplaced</i> substring.
 <li>Browse to the AppGateway IP or DNS name.
 The Web App will not respond on azurewebsites.net because the WAF is in front.
 </ol>
 Application Architecture: